Frequently Asked Questions

 The following AJA devices can be used with Baselight STUDENT:

 - Kona 3G

 The tutorials in the Baselight User Guide were originally written for use with the full Baselight systems, which are supplied with the example shots already copied onto the system RAID.
 If you would like to use the same material when following through the tutorials on Baselight STUDENT then you can download the footage and example EDLs from here:

 Note that this file is about 1.2GB in size so it may take some time to download.
 Once you have the .iso file, you will need to extract the contents and copy them to a suitable location on your media drive.
 On a Mac, you can do this simply by double-clicking the .iso file and then dragging and dropping the contents to another folder.

 To keep the file size small for download, the example DPX sequences have a frame size of 640x486.
 This is exactly a quarter of the full 2K film frame size (2048x1556).
 If you use the multi-insert mode in FLUX Manage then Baselight will try and match up the resolution to a standard frame size - in this case, it may decide that 640x486 is a low-resolution proxy of the 2048x1556 2K film format, and will automatically set these shots to a 2K format in the timeline.

 To correct this, select each shot strip in the timeline.
 In the Sequence operator, find the Geometry section and change the Input Format to (640x486).

 You can change multiple shots at once using group grading mode.
-Note that this problem does not occur when conforming an EDL or inserting single sequences using the Sequence Browser.
+Note that this problem does not occur when conforming an EDL or inserting single sequences using FLUX Manage.